IceBreeze/YamlInfo/README.md

    |- ...
 ```

-you can configure your metadata files like this:
+You can configure metadata files like this:

-`SAO/comic-info.yml`
+`SAO/comic-info.yaml`

 ```yaml
 ---